 The tree once played an important ecological role.
 Approximately five hundred years ago the fruit of the dragon tree was the staple food of an endemic, Dodo-like, flightless bird that is now extinct.

 The processing of dragon tree seeds through the digestive tract of this bird helped stimulate germination and it is possible that the loss of this bird species has led to a decline in naturally occurring dragon trees.
 The tree is becoming very rare and seed must be manually processed in order to germinate.

 In Cape Verde, the species is protected under national law from picking and uprooting.
 The creation of a network of protected areas is in progress, potentially offering a refuge for some of the species’ populations.
-Ex situ collections of this species also exist, providing an important genetic resource for potential restoration efforts.
+Collections of this species can be found in botanic gardens and arboreta, providing an important genetic resource for potential restoration efforts.

 Profile based on information kindly provided by Hugh Synge, Plant Talk and by Teresa Leyens, Cape Verde Islands, July 2000.